-Where there are multiple dwellings on one site all requiring heating and hot water, a micro-district ground source heat pump system architecture can be utilised to provide a low cost and ultra-efficient heating solution.
+Where there are multiple dwellings on one site all requiring heating and hot water, installing a Kensa ground source heat pump inside each dwelling connected to a Shared Ground Loop Array provides a unique opportunity to receive an even more lucrative return on investment through the Non Domestic RHI, whilst providing a low cost and ultra-efficient heating solution.

-A micro-district ground source heat pump system features individual heat pumps in each dwelling, all fed from the same central ground array.
+A Shared Ground Loop Array heat pump system features individual heat pumps in each property, all fed from the same central ground array.
 This ground array can be made up of either coiled pipe known as slinkies, boreholes or pond mats, and it is sized to deal with the peak heat demand of all the dwellings combined.

 Costed examples for water source

-Have you got a pond or stream in your garden whose heat you can harness for a ground source heat pump?
+Have you got a pond or stream on your land?

 Suited to flats and apartments and smaller houses.

 If you or your own preferred installer will be undertaking the installation, Kensa’s MCS Umbrella Service offers full MCS compliance for those who are not yet MCS accredited, or simply require design support.